 Medicines that older people may take more frequently include drugs for urinary incontinence, euphemistically termed overactive bladder.
 These medications include oxybutynin (Ditropan, Oxytrol) and tolterodine (Detrol).
 Researchers have reported that oxybutynin has a high incidence of side effects, especially cognitive impairment in older people (International Journal of Clinical Practice, Sept.
 2014).

-We received this message from a concerned wife:
+We received this message from a concerned wife.
+She is worried about her husband’s memory problems:

 “My 73-year-old husband is taking Detrol LA.
 I have noticed that he is often confused about what day it is, does not remember conversations and can no longer keep the check book balanced.”